MicrosoftDocs/entra-docs/docs/workload-id/workload-identities-faqs.md

 <a name='is-it-possible-to-have-a-mix-of-azure-ad-premium-p1-azure-ad-premium-p2-and-workload-identities-premium-licenses-in-one-tenant'></a>

-## Is it possible to have a mix of Microsoft Entra ID P1, P2, and Workload ID Premium licenses in one tenant?
+## Can I have Microsoft Entra ID P1, P2, and Workload ID Premium licenses in one tenant?

 Yes, customers can have a mixture of SKUs in one tenant.